KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. No image found.
 2. Typo: Found `Magic Mirror` in file `MMM-EFA-departures.js`: Replace it with `MagicMirror²`.
-3. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: Found `jshint` in file `classie.js`: Replace "jshint" by "eslint".
+4. Recommendation: Found `jshint` in file `classie.js`: Replace "jshint" by "eslint".
-6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+5. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-7. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-ELMPrayerTime by moinahmed001](https://github.com/moinahmed001/MMM-ELMPrayerTime)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `XMLHttpRequest` in file `MMM-ELMPrayerTime.js`: Replace it with built-in fetch.
-3. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-6. Deprecated: Found `omxplayer` in file `node_helper.js`: Try to replace it with `vlc`.
+5. Deprecated: Found `omxplayer` in file `node_helper.js`: Try to replace it with `vlc`.
-7. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Elvira by balassy](https://github.com/balassy/MMM-Elvira)